 In order to address these challenges, four heavy oil producers (Suncor, Cenovus, Canadian Natural Resources and the former Talisman Energy) came together in 2004 and developed a Western Canadian Select (WCS) blend.

 WCS has become one of the largest heavy oil benchmarks in North America produced exclusively in Western Canada.
 Canadian Natural Resources is the largest contributor of heavy crude to WCS, estimated at 44% (Q1/2017 figures).

 - 20 heavy conventional oil streams produced in Western Canada

-- Athabasca bitumen from the Alberta oil sands
+- non-upgraded bitumen produced from the Alberta oil sands

-- upgraded bitumen, sometimes referred to as light synthetic crude oil (SCO) and
+- upgraded bitumen, often referred to as light synthetic crude oil (SCO) and

-- condensate, which is added to meet pipeline viscosity requirements.
+- diluent or condensate, which is added to meet pipeline viscosity requirements.